Connect to a remote server from PyCharm

 Since working remotely became a necessity, PyCharm offers the Remote Development functionality to help you code, run, debug, and deploy your projects remotely.

 Before you start developing on the remote machine, make sure you have the following:

-You have met the minimum recommended requirements that can be found here.
+Remote machine (a target for an IDE) meets the minimum recommended requirements that can be found in IDEs articles.

 You have installed a compatible SSH server on the Linux platform.

 The Linux platform has any recent Linux AMD64 distribution such as Ubuntu 16.04+, RHEL/Centos 7+, and so on.
 There is no arm64 support yet.
-We recommend that you use Remote Development on machines with 2+ cores, 4GB+ of RAM, and 5GB+ of disk space.
+We recommend using machines with 2+ cores, 4GB+ of RAM, and 5GB+ of disk space.